homeabout usioso technologyproductsapplicationcooperationpublicationcontacts

 The trade-off area:

-The solution N1 could be implemented with a high probability, but it has low efficiency.
-Solution N10 has a high efficiency, but has a low probability of practical implementation.
+The solution N1 could be implemented with high probability, but it has low efficiency.
+Solution N10 has high efficiency, but has the low probability of practical implementation.
 The solutions N4 and N5 have very similar efficiencies and probability of implementation, but N4 is better, because it has lower level of efficiency distribution.
-It is this solution (N4) that should be implemented in practice.
+It is the solution (N4) that should be implemented in practice.

 Back...